farquet/Minesweeper/README.md

 The folder contains :

 *	The runnable application as a JAR
-*	The runnaple OSX app
+*	The runnaple OSX app in a zip file
 *	All source code in Minesweeper folder

 ___